fghaas/cfgmgmtcamp2025/markdown/03-ads.md

 * What does my working week look like? - Information about the daily/weekly work organisation.
 How many meetings are there per week?
 Are there daily standups (shudder)?
 * Where can I work from? - Are there things to consider regarding the place of residence or stay (e.g. only within the EU, not in the USA, etc.)?
 * Can I work from home - information about working from home.
 If 100% remote is possible, this should also include how many times a year this is possible.
 * What time zone do I work in - Most teams have a working day aligned to a specific time zone and employees adapt to this.
-But there may also be shift work, and then people can also work anti-cyclically (e.g. ‘night owl’ in Europe works the US day shift).
+But there may also be shift work, and then people can also work anti-cyclically (e.g. "night owl" in Europe works the US day shift).
 * Is travel part of the job? - this applies to travelling to customers, but also to other company locations (e.g. quarterly developer sprints)
 * What contract terms apply? - If there are standard contracts, you can describe them here.
 Overtime regulations, holidays, sick leave, home office support, etc.
 * When would I start - Don't assume that all applicants are always immediately available.
 People have notice periods.
 Write in what would be the earliest and latest possible start date for the position.